PouriaAsadi1/Book-Recommendation-Model/README.md

 This project focuses on standard offline accuracy metrics:
 - Precision@K — fraction of recommended items in top-K that are relevant.
 - Recall@K — fraction of relevant items captured in top-K recommendations.
+- Hit@K — fraction of times the ground-truth next item exists in the top k items.
+- NDCG@K — how well the anticipated ranking of items matches the optimal ranking taking into account each item's significance.

-Other useful metrics to consider (future work): NDCG@K, MAP, diversity, novelty, calibration, and online/business metrics (CTR, retention).
+Other useful metrics to consider (future work): MAP, diversity, novelty, calibration, and online/business metrics (CTR, retention).

 ---